 I am SO excited about this low carb keto recipe!
 Just by the name–California Sushi Roll Stuffed Avocados–you know it’s going to be good.
 This is decidedly my new favorite recipe on this blog, and it’s going to take something royally delicious to thrust it from its throne.

-As I was developing the recipe, I suspect my husband grew tired of me exclaiming, “This is going to be amazing!”
+As I was developing the recipe, I suspect my family grew tired of me exclaiming, “This is going to be amazing!”
 But it’s true–it is!

-Guess who was speechless when I set his plate in front of him and he took his first bite of these sushi roll stuffed avocados.
+Guess who was speechless when I set their plates in front of them and they took their first bites of these sushi roll stuffed avocados.
 And then another.
 Silent bite upon silent bite.
-Which for him means it’s out-of-this-world delicious.
+Which for them means it’s out-of-this-world delicious.
 No, of course I’m not over here silently chanting, I told you so!

 Sushi is one of my loves.
 Unfortunately, it only recently became one of my loves about 6 months before I stopped eating gluten containing products.

 Lucky for you (and mostly me), I love the challenge of turning our family’s favorite pre-keto foods into keto-friendly masterpieces.
 If I do say so myself.

 Enjoy seafood?
 Try this Greek style tilapia!